 A dragon tattoo is all about attitude.
 It’s about capturing the intensity of the dragon with all the classic features – scales, claws, and flames!
 Depending on the pose of the dragon, this tattoo can be placed anywhere on your body.
-While the bicep, back and thigh are all popular spots, the chest and stomach have become a trendy inking area in recent years.
-This dragon is front and centre, so you’ll be able to admire your art every day in front of the mirror.
+While the bicep, back, and thigh are all popular spots, the chest and stomach have become a trendy inking area in recent years.
+This dragon is front and center, so you’ll be able to admire your art every day in front of the mirror.
 However, it’s also part of your body that can be easily covered with a shirt.

 Tribal Dragon Tattoo

 Tribal tattoos continue to be one of the most popular types of inkings.
 The black ink and fluid shapes of this art style match perfectly with a dragon design – a Western-style dragon with large wings looks particularly striking.
-Tribal tattoo art isn’t too complicated as there are no colours or shading involved.
+Tribal tattoo art isn’t too complicated as there are no colors or shading involved.
 As a result, this is also one of the quickest options if you can’t wait for your dragon body art.

 Floral Dragon Tattoo

 Give your dragon tattoo a feminine touch by combining the design with flowers.
 Adding a soft floral element provides a contrast to the energy and power of a dragon symbol.
-Popular petal-based choices include peonies – which represent royalty, wealth and honour in Chinese culture – cherry blossoms, which are a symbol of mortality, love and beauty in Japan, and roses, which represent everlasting love and femininity.
+Popular petal-based choices include peonies – which represent royalty, wealth and honor in Chinese culture – cherry blossoms, which are a symbol of mortality, love, and beauty in Japan, and roses, which represent everlasting love and femininity.

-Colourful Dragon Tattoo
+Colorful Dragon Tattoo